Reuben-Brewer/IngeniaBLDC_ReubenPython3Class/InstallFiles_and_SupportDocuments/README_IngeniaBLDC_ReubenPython3Class.txt

 Note For test_program_for_IngeniaBLDC_ReubenPython3Class.py:

 1.This is a slower way of interfacing with the controller and not the fast method of interfacing via an Ethercat Master like Beckhoff TwinCat or Acontis.
+It uses PDO-callbacks for the majority of the data transfer (with only a smattering of SDO for infrequent calls, like gain setting), but it's still slower than via an Ethercat Master like Beckhoff TwinCat or Acontis.
+Currently it's been verified as working well with up to 5 motors @ 50Hz Tx/Rx simultaneously as part of a larger program with lots of other sensors/actuators being communicated with simultaneously.

 2. You MUST install Ingenia's MotionLab3 BEFORE running this software, as this software relies on MotionLab3's EoE-service for the Ethercat communication.

+3. If you're having trouble getting a motor to move with "test_program_for_IngeniaBLDC_ReubenPython3Class.py", then try "SimplestTest_SingleSlave_SDOnoPDO_IngeniaBLDC_ReubenPython3Class.py".

 ###########################